bitfocus/companion-module-vdo-ninja/companion/HELP.md

 ### Getting Started

-- Ensure you are using VDO.Ninja 23 or above
+- Think of an API ID to use for your production.
+It should be unique and difficult to guess
-- Add an API ID as a URL parameter (ex. `&api=xxxxxx`) to your VDO.Ninja URL
+- Add your API ID as a URL parameter (ex. `&api=your-unique-api-key`) to your VDO.Ninja URL
-- Enter the same API ID in the module settings
+- Add the same API ID in the Companion module settings

 ### Available Actions